How to Cook Glass NoodlesJump to Recipe

 If you’ve ever been to a well-stocked Asian grocery store, you’ll find that the noodle aisles pretty much dwarf what most Americans are used to when it comes to noodles.
-Hundreds upon hundreds of noodles!
-Most markets will have noodles made from every substance that one could make a noodle out of and in pretty much every possible shape.
+Somewhere on those aisles you will find a big selection of Glass noodles and you should buy them!
+You should also, therefore, know how to cook glass noodles!

-So, let’s narrow it down to one of my favorite types of noodle: Glass noodles!
+I wanted to just focus on glass noodles for this write up because it’s something that isn’t used much in American kitchens, but is so versatile once you’ve tried it.
 If you’ve ever had a good Vietnamese noodle salad, they might be using a glass noodle, which is a pretty broad phrase in itself.

 Glass noodles get their name from the fact that when they cook, they turn almost clear.
 It’s a beautiful noodle that can be used in a huge range of dishes from soups to salads to stir-fries.